Cuban Oregano / Mexican Mint

 How to Use Cuban Oregano

-Cuban Oregano has a strong aroma and flavor — a little goes a long way!
-Here are a few simple ways to use it at home:
+Cuban Oregano has a strong aroma and flavor — a little goes a long way.
+Try it in:

-Steep 2–3 fresh leaves in hot water for 10 minutes.
-Strain, add honey if desired, and sip slowly to soothe the throat.
+• Herbal tea for cough or cold: Steep 2–3 fresh leaves in hot water for 10 minutes.
+Strain, add honey to taste, and sip slowly.

-Chop a few leaves and use them to season beans, lentils, stews, or roasted vegetables.
-It adds a rich, savory taste similar to thyme or oregano, but stronger.
+• Cooking: Chop a few leaves to season beans, lentils, stews, or roasted vegetables.
+Flavor is similar to thyme/oregano but stronger.

-Place a handful of clean, dry Cuban Oregano leaves into a jar and cover with olive oil.
-Let it sit for 2–3 weeks in a cool, dark place.
-Strain and use for cooking or as a massage oil for sore muscles.
+• Infused oil: Cover clean, dry leaves with olive oil in a jar; infuse 2–3 weeks in a cool, dark place.
+Strain for cooking or massage oil.